 I once heard a minister say that if you are not in a battle now, you had better be getting ready for one.

-If you’re not in a fight or tough situation, make sure you are making preparations for the next battle.
+If you’re not in a fight or tough situation, make sure you are preparing for the next battle.

 Don’t wait until a battle comes your way.
 Don’t wait until a giant, storm or challenging circumstance arises before you start getting ready.